-In the event of an absence, it is the responsibility of the student to obtain all missed assignments from the appropriate teacher.
-Classwork and homework that is missed due to an excused absence must be made up within three days upon the return to school, or within the same number of days that the student was absent, whichever is longer.
-Teachers are not required to give assignments in advance of absences but may do so at their discretion.
+In the event of an absence, it is the student's responsibility to obtain all missed assignments from the appropriate teacher.
+Classwork and homework that is missed due to an absence must be made up within three days of returning to school or within the same number of days that the student was absent, whichever is longer.
+Teachers are not required to give assignments before absences but may do so at their discretion.

-Quizzes or homework that is missed due to an unexcused absence may be made up at the teacher's discretion but will be recorded at no more than 50%.
-Tests and projects that are missed due to an unexcused absence will be made up but will receive a 10% penalty.
 If a student is absent the day of a test, but the test has been posted for a considerable time before the student was absent, upon return to school, the student will be expected to take the test.